This post contains affiliate links.

 Finally, don’t forget to join our new Sustainable Hiking Collective on Facebook to connect with the international hiking community, discover new destinations, join virtual trail cleanups, and take part in monthly sustainability challenges!

-This article is part of the Puebla Planner series.
+This article is part of the Hiking in Puebla series.
 Read the rest below:

 Like it?
 Pin it!